vrurg/raku-JSON-Class/docs/md/JSON/Class.md

   - `Bool` **`:lazy`**

     Set typeobject lazyness.
-When the argument is omitted attributes are set to *non-lazy* if they have a *basic type*, and set to *lazy* otherwise.

-    When the argument is used all attributes of the typeobject use it as their default, unless their own mode is set manually.
-See [*examples/decl-lazy.raku*](../../../examples/decl-lazy.raku).
+Depending on its value (or absence of such) attributes with no individually set laziness choose their default mode.
+See attribute trait `:lazy` argument description below and [*examples/decl-lazy.raku*](../../../examples/decl-lazy.raku).

   - `Bool` **`:skip-null`**